-What causes headache is not an easy question to answer as there are multiple precipitating factors.
+What causes headache, and especially back of head pain, is not an easy question to answer as there are multiple precipitating factors.
 So this is not an exhaustive treatise on the subject.
 For that I would have to write a book; but here are a few pointers.

 So anything that stretches the meninges, like whiplash, causes that muscle to spasm, and will directly give you a back of head pain.